GluuFederation/flex/docs/admin/admin-ui/home.md

 ## Security

 Features such as uploading a new policy store to manage access control and checking role-to-scope mappings in the Admin UI are covered under the Security menu.
+Uploaded policy stores are managed on the [Admin UI Policy Management](./policy-store-menu.md) screen.

 ### GUI Access Control